dquadros/RPTerm/README.md

 ## What's done and what's missing

-This is (and will be for a long time) a work in progress.
+This is (and will be for some time) a work in progress.

 The basics are in place: vga, serial and keyboard support.
 Basic terminal emulation is working.
 I'm still revising/rewriting it and it needs a lot of testing.